liyongqi67/GRACE/README.md

 ————————————————
 All the training data is processed from the original data and stored into ./data/Openflamingo_format/.
 ## Data process, training, and inference
-### For pseudo-query in the Flickr dataset
+### Pseudo-query
 We train the openflamingo to generate the pseudo-queries for test images.
-The pseudo queries serve as the semantic identifiers and also used for enhance memorization of the test images.
+The pseudo queries serve as the semantic identifiers and are also used to enhance the memorization of the test images.
 You could directly download our predicted pseudo-queries for Flicker30k and CoCo datasets.
+Or you could also train the model to generate the pseudo-queries as follows.
 Generate the image-to-caption data:
 ```bash
 python ./data_process/convert_flicker30k_to_wds_i2t.py --output_dir ./data/Openflamingo_format/flicker30k_i2t --json_file ./data/dataset_flickr30k.json --image_dir ./data/Flickr30K/flickr30k-images